Can I Keep My Tax Refund in Chapter 13 Bankruptcy?

 You earn a lot and have relatively low debt.
 Suppose two filers owe $100,000 and can claim the same monthly expenses.
 But, after expenses, filer A has $75,000 of disposable income to pay toward unsecured debt, and filer B has $7,000.
 Filer A will pay into a 75% plan, and filer B will pay into a 7% plan.

 You own valuable property bankruptcy exemptions don't protect.
 Assume your credit card company has a $45,000 money judgment against you and plans to seize the $450,000 vacation condo you own outright.
 You file for Chapter 13 to stop the seizure, but because you can't protect the apartment with a bankruptcy exemption, you must pay $450,000 to unsecured creditors or the $45,000 you owe, whichever is less.
-You pay $45,000 over five years in a 100% plan and keep the condo.
+You pay $45,000 in a 100% plan over five years and keep the condo.

 You'll know because you and your bankruptcy lawyer would have discussed it at length, and the conversation would have made a "big" impression on you, at least financially.
 It would have gone something like this: